-Relief efforts are being made under way by several companies including, Apple who recently gave 10 million dollars to help the states under such trauma.
-When we hear the word trauma what’s the first word to your mind; Traumatic?
+Relief efforts are being made underway by several companies including, Apple which recently gave 10 million dollars to help the states under such trauma.
+When we hear the word trauma what's the first word to your mind; Traumatic?
 Devastation?
 Wounded?
 Perhaps you think first aid or medical terminology.

 What Should Be In Your Trauma Kit?

 Today you will learn what types of trauma kits there are and what makes it a good one for you.

 For easy understanding, there are two types of trauma kits on the market.